Jypear/tocketry/docs/cookbook/robust_applications.rst

 Logging errors is often cruicial for diagnostic purposes and for quickly addressing failures.
-Because Rocketry simply extends logging library, you can direct the log task records to anywhere you wish.
+Because Tocketry simply extends logging library, you can direct the log task records to anywhere you wish.